 Paybacker for Business · API

-UK Consumer Rights, as an API.
+UK consumer-rights compliance, as an API.

 The problem

-Generic LLMs hallucinate statutes
+Generic LLMs hallucinate UK statutes

-Hiring legal eng is slow and expensive
+Hiring legal-eng is slow and expensive

-POST /v1/disputes
+POST /api/v1/disputes

 Content-Type: application/json